wasichris/msw-auto-mock-ts/README.md

 ![npm](https://img.shields.io/npm/v/msw-auto-mock-ts)
 ![npm](https://img.shields.io/npm/dw/msw-auto-mock-ts)

-A cli tool to generate random typescript mock data from OpenAPI descriptions for [msw](https://github.com/mswjs/msw).
+A cli tool to generate random typescript mock data from OpenAPI specification for [msw](https://github.com/mswjs/msw).

 ## Why

-We already have all the type definitions from OpenAPI spec so hand-writing every response resolver is completely unnecessary.
+Since we already have all the type definitions from the OpenAPI specification, manually writing each response resolver is entirely unnecessary.

+## Getting Started

+We typically use tools like [openapi-generator-cli](https://openapi-generator.tech/docs/installation/) to create an HTTP client based on OpenAPI specification.
+These tools also generate all the necessary request and response models.
+Our goal is to reuse those models and automatically mock all API response data.
+Assuming we already have all the request and response models in our project, let’s see how it works.

 ## Usage